450/speedrun.com/README.md

 Games | index.html | This is the Games top-level page (http://speedrun.com/games)
 Streams | index.html | This is the Streams top-level page (http://speedrun.com/streams)
 Resources | index.html | This is the Resources top-level page (http://speedrun.com/resources)
-Forum | index.html | This is the forum top-level page (http://speedrun.com/forum)
+Forums | index.html | This is the forum top-level page (http://speedrun.com/forum)
+Users | ExampleUser.html | This is an example user page (http://speedrun.com/user/...)

 ### Stylesheets